 Sometimes, workplaces may not understand the experience of living with PTSD or mental illness.
 Colleagues and managers may struggle to exercise empathy or understanding, or may not see the benefits of adopting a flexible and approachable management style.

 Mental health and disability awareness training is a great way to help people at all levels of the organisation build their understanding of disability and adopt inclusive management practices.
 At EPIC we work with employers to ensure their workplaces are safe and supportive for job seekers with disability.
-We can help determine what training organisations need to ensure their workplace is inclusive, and offer them training through our Register Training Organisation (RTO), EPIC Education Assist.
+We can help determine what training organisations need to ensure their workplace is inclusive, and offer them training through our diversity and inclusion courses.
 We are passionate about finding employers that are inclusive and supportive of people with mental illness to ensure we are creating a great job fit for both the business and the employee.

 At EPIC we believe everyone deserves meaningful employment.
 We take a holistic approach to finding employment for people with PTSD and mental illness.
 It is important to us that our job seekers are in a good place mentally and physically before we place them into employment.
 That’s why we take the time to understand our job seekers and their unique need to create a Job Plan that is tailored to their unique needs and aspirations.
 We always treat our job seekers as individuals, and offer a personalised approach to every person.

-It is estimated that one in two Australians will experience a mental health condition in their lifetime, and around one in four people who are exposed to traumatic events will develop PTSD.
+It is estimated that 1 in 2 Australians will experience a mental health condition in their lifetime, and around 1 in 4 people who are exposed to traumatic events will develop PTSD.
 We know that mental illness touches many people’s lives, and have created a specialised mental health consultancy to ensure we are offering our job seekers the support they need across their employment journey.
 Our Mental Health Consultants have expertise in mental health therapeutic approaches and employment services, and can support people with depression to develop practical skills and strategies to better manage their mental health.

 We know what it takes to help people with PTSD find meaningful employment.
 If you would like to find out more about our services, contact us today.